Extinction135/TSK/Design.md

 + DungeonScreen - where the hero battles through a dungeon.
 + InventoryScreen - where the hero inspects and selects their loadout.
 + SummaryScreen - displays metrics about the player's performance in the dungeon.
++ OverworldScreen - displays the map and locations.
+Player chooses location to fast travel to.

 ## UWP App Limitations
 + Target ram useage is < 128mb.